 It takes approximately 1-1 1/2 hours to tour the zoo.

-The City of Idaho Falls has a smoke-free ordinance that prohibits smoking in certain outdoor areas, including zoos.
-Those wishing to smoke must do so outside the zoo, at least 20 feet from any entry.
+No. The City of Idaho Falls has a smoke-free ordinance that prohibits smoking in certain outdoor areas, including zoos.
+Those wishing to use any type of tobacco or vaping product must do so outside the boundary of the zoo, at least 20 feet from any entry.

 No alcohol is allowed in the zoo.
 Alcohol is only allowed in the zoo during select special events when permits, insurance and alcohol licenses have been obtained and approved.